openrlbenchmark/openrlbenchmark/README.md

 * Add experiments from other libraries
 * Run more experiments from currently supported libraries
 * Documentation and designing standards
+* Download the tensorboard metrics from the tracked experiments and load them locally to save time

 ## Dev Setup